 Reporting a Possible Infraction

-- Collect as much information and documentation as possible.
-Photographs of a project sign, copies of permit applications, business cards, title blocks, articles, relevant correspondence, and/or drawings are very useful.
-Include contact information for the alleged contravener, if possible.
+- Photographs of a project sign, copies of permit applications, business cards, title blocks, articles, relevant correspondence, and/or project drawings are very useful.

-- Submit the collected information by mail or email, to the AIBC’s Illegal Practice Department:
+- Submit the collected information by mail or email, to the AIBC’s illegal practice department:

-Architectural Institute of British Columbia
+- Architectural Institute of British Columbia

 Illegal Practice Department